aosp-mirror/platform_system_core/fs_mgr/libfiemap/README.md

 We break the problem down into three scenarios.

-### FDE and Metadata Encrypted Devices
+### Metadata Encrypted Devices

-When FDE or metadata encryption is used, `/data` is not mounted from `/dev/block/by-name/data`.
-Instead, it is mounted from an intermediate `dm-crypt` or `dm-default-key` device.
+When metadata encryption is used, `/data` is not mounted from `/dev/block/by-name/data`.
+Instead, it is mounted from an intermediate `dm-default-key` device.
 This means the underlying device is not marked in use, and we can create new dm-linear devices on top of it.

 On these devices, a block device for an image will consist of a single device-mapper device with a `dm-linear` table entry for each extent in the backing file.

-### Unencrypted and FBE-encrypted Devices
+### Unencrypted and FBE-only Devices

 When a device is unencrypted, or is encrypted with FBE but not metadata encryption, we instead use a loop device with `LOOP_SET_DIRECT_IO` enabled.